Xyris marginata

-Xyris marginata, commonly known as alpine yellow eye, is a monocot in the family Xyridaceae which is endemic to King Island (Tasmania) and Tasmania, commonly growing in button grass moorlands, at altitudes of up to 1070 meters (3,510.5 ft) above sea level.
-It was first collected by German-Australian botanist Ferdinand von Mueller in 1875.
+Xyris marginata, commonly known as the alpine yellow eye, is a species of monocot flowering plant in the family Xyridaceae.
+It is endemic to Tasmania and King Island in Australia, where it commonly grows in button grass moorlands at altitudes of up to 1070 m above sea level.
+The species was first collected by German-Australian botanist Ferdinand von Mueller in 1875, and was formally described by Alfred Barton Rendle in 1899.